Please follow & like us :)

 STEP BY STEP INSTRUCTIONS

-1. In a large bowl mix together the eggs, sugar, milk, and lemon juice with an electric mixer.
+1. Mix the eggs, sugar, milk, and lemon juice in a large bowl with a stand mixer or electric mixer.
 Add the shortening and beat for two minutes on medium speed.

 2. In another bowl, whisk together the flour, baking powder and a pinch of salt.
 With the mixer on low speed, add the flour mixture and beat until it is completely absorbed, scraping down the sides of the bowl a couple of times.
 The cookie dough will be soft, but it should not be sticky.